seb-ma/MMM-IT8951/README.md

 }
 ```

-To use a specific color within the 4 levels of gray, this colors can be defined in CSS and used:
+To use a specific color within the 4 levels of gray, these colors are defined in CSS and can be used:

 ```css
 :root {